Standard Model: Yukawa sector

+The Yukawa terms are invariant under the SU(2)_{L} × U(1)_{Y} gauge symmetry of the Standard Model and generate masses for all fermions after spontaneous symmetry breaking.

 Fundamental interactions

 The Standard Model describes three of the four fundamental interactions in nature; only gravity remains unexplained.
 In the Standard Model, such an interaction is described as an exchange of bosons between the objects affected, such as a photon for the electromagnetic force and a gluon for the strong interaction.
 Those particles are called force carriers or messenger particles.

 Gravity

 Despite being perhaps the most familiar fundamental interaction, gravity is not described by the Standard Model, due to contradictions that arise when combining general relativity, the modern theory of gravity, and quantum mechanics.
 However, gravity is so weak at microscopic scales, that it is essentially unmeasurable.
-The graviton is postulated as the mediating particle.
+The graviton is postulated to be the mediating particle, but has not yet been proved to exist.

 Electromagnetism

 Electromagnetism is the only long-range force in the Standard Model.
 It is mediated by photons and couples to electric charge.
 Electromagnetism is responsible for a wide range of phenomena including atomic electron shell structure, chemical bonds, electric circuits and electronics.
 Electromagnetic interactions in the Standard Model are described by quantum electrodynamics.